The Posing Panel

 The only downside of using custom restposes is that you no longer can use the Avastar meshes as reference for your work!
-The technical reason for this is that the Avastar meshes need to be frozen during the restpose conversion, so they no longer are compatible to the default SL Avatar.
+The technical reason for this is that the Avastar meshes are frozen during the restpose conversion, so they no longer are compatible to the default SL Avatar.

-But especially when you are doing fitted Mesh for the system character then you will almost certainly want to compare your work to the SL Avatar to ensure your meshes behave nicely in combination with the Avatar.
+But especially when you are doing fitted Mesh for the system character then you will almost certainly want to compare your work to the SL Avatar to make sure your meshes behave nicely in the SL world.
 And this can only be done when you work with the default T-Pose.
 So you need a way to convert your custom restpose back to the Avastar default T-Pose.
 And this is where we need…

 custom Skeleton Templates